 Template A: Location "Berlin" or "Hamburg"

-Template B: Industry "Manufacturing" AND Location "Berlin" or "Hamburg"
+Template B: Industry "Manufacturing" AND location "Berlin" or "Hamburg"

-Template A: Company "Olsen-Breuner" AND Location "Berlin"
+Template A: Company "Olsen-Breuner" AND location "Berlin"

-Template B: Industry "Manufacturing" AND Location "Berlin"
+Template B: Industry "Manufacturing" AND location "Berlin"

 Both templates use two attributes – equal specificity.
 If "Company" ranks higher than "Industry" in the priority list, Template A wins.